Railway coupling: Radial couplers

-Two versions of radial coupler were used in South Africa.
-One, the Johnston coupler, commonly known as a bell link-and-pin coupler, was introduced in 1873 and is similar in operation to and compatible with link-and-pin couplers, but bell-shaped with a circular coupler face.
-The other, the bell-and-hook coupler, was introduced in 1902 and is similar to the Norwegian coupler, but also with a circular coupler face and with a coupler pocket which is open at the top of the coupler face to accommodate the drawhook.
+Two versions of the radial coupler were used in South Africa.
+One, the Johnston coupler, commonly known as a bell link-and-pin coupler, was introduced in 1873 and is similar in operation to, and compatible with, link-and-pin couplers, but is bell-shaped with a circular coupler face.
+The other, the bell-and-hook coupler, was introduced in 1902 and is similar to the Norwegian coupler, but also has a circular coupler face and a coupler pocket that is open at the top of the coupler face to accommodate the drawhook.